Baked Mayo Parmesan Fish (Video)

-One product I’ve recommended for years if you’re cooking any kind of fish is Szeged Fish Rub, a blend of spices that seems to me to be the perfect seasoning for fish.
-(That’s an Amazon affiliate link.)
-I could find it in my grocery store for a quite a few years, but for at least 5 years now I’ve been buying it at Amazon.com, and I always have this in my spice drawer.
+One product I’ve recommended for years if you’re cooking any kind of fish is Szeged Fish Rub (affiliate link) a blend of spices that seems to me to be the perfect seasoning for fish.
+I’d find it in my grocery store for a quite a few years, but for at least 5 years now I’ve been buying it at Amazon.com, and I always have this in my spice drawer.
 If you have a brand of fish rub you like, I’m sure it will also work.
-Now here are the ultra easy steps for making this recipe.